traaidmark/traaidmark/README.md

 I have spent the last 5 years primarily in the React ecosystem (with some Nodejs, Dart & Flutter mixed in).
 Alongside this I covered roles in UI Design & UX Design.

+There are languages, frameworks & tools that I prefer over others, but I can fit in & upskill into any existing setup as it’s required

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/traaidmark/)

 ## Work Interests
 - Frontend Development
 - App Development
 - Growing my experience in backend / devops
 - Being a better human than I was yesterday

+## Tech Interests
+- Really enjoying the Dart / Flutter thing
+- Spending more time with other Javascript frameworks
+  - Vue
+  - Svelte

 ## 🌱 I’m currently learning ...
 - Dart